 The Benefits of Panel Data in Consumer Expenditure Surveys

 This chapter is a preliminary draft unless otherwise noted.
 It may not have been subjected to the formal review process of the NBER.
 This page will be updated as the chapter is revised.

 Chapter in forthcoming NBER book Improving the Measurement of Consumer Expenditures, Christopher Carroll, Thomas Crossley, and John Sabelhaus, editors

-This paper was revised on February 20, 2013
+This paper was revised on July 29, 2014

 Users who downloaded this chapter also downloaded these: